Hosting and bandwidth provided by MacAce.net.

 How do I replace the hard drive in my full-size iPod model or iPod mini?

-If your iPod is no longer under the one year warranty period, Apple's repair prices are prohibitively expensive, practically the cost of a new iPod.
+Once the iPod was no longer under the one year warranty period, Apple's repair prices were prohibitively expensive, practically the cost of a new iPod.

 However, if you have effectively determined that the hard drive in your "full-size" iPod is dying or dead -- whether it is in the original iPod, iPod 2nd Gen, 3rd Gen, 4th Gen, 5th Gen/video, or classic -- or the original or 2nd Gen iPod mini, self-replacement is difficult, but entirely possible.